-MUS790 Advanced Instructional Techniques for the Choral Music Educator
+MUS793 Instructional Techniques and Classroom Ideas for the Choral Music Teacher

-Masterclasses, clinics, and discussions that focus on teaching materials, techniques, and pedagogy for choral music educators, grades K–12.
+Master classes, clinics and discussions that will focus on teaching materials, techniques and pedagogy for choral music educators, grades K-12.

-MUS790 New and Traditional Choral Music for the Vocal Music Educator
+MUS793 New and Standard Choral Music for Education

-MUS790 New and Continuing Trends in Choral Music Education
+MUS793 Tendencies and Trends in Choral Music Education

-Seminars and roundtable discussions to allow the choral director to focus on current trends in the area of choral music education.
+Seminars and roundtable discussions that will allow the choral director to focus on current trends in the area of choral music education.
 A written final project is required.